Sakthibats/Sakthibats/README.md

 - 👋 Hi, I’m @Sakthibats
 - 👀 I’m interested in Data Analytics, Computer Science, Business Solutions
 - 🌱 I’m currently learning Business Analytics at NUS School of Computing
-- 💞️ I’m looking to collaborate on Internships regarding ML projects
+- 💞️ I’m looking to collaborate on Internships regarding ML projects or Software Engineering
 - 📫 How to reach me?
 Email me at baskaran.sakthivel@gmail.com :)

 <!---